Gurnam Bhullar

 Gurnam Bhullar (born 8 February 1994) is an Indian singer, actor and lyricist associated with Punjabi language music and films.
-He is best known for his single Diamond released in 2018.
+He is best known for his single "Diamond" released in 2018.
 He made his debut in the 2019 film Guddiyan Patole.

 Personal life

 Bhullar was born on 8 February 1994 in Kamal Wala village of Fazilka district.
 He resides in Chandigarh.
 Bhullar married Balpreet Kaur, a doctor, in November 2023.

 Career

 Singing

 Gurnam Bhullar won Awaz Punjab Di Season 5.
-He has also participated in Sa Re Ga Ma Pa.
-He has also participated in Voice of Punjab.
+He has also participated in Sa Re Ga Ma Pa, and Voice of Punjab.

 Acting

 On 8 March 2019, Gurnam Bhullar released his debut film Guddiyan Patole.